awsdocs/amazon-s3-userguide/doc_source/access-points-usage-examples.md

 ## Access point compatibility with AWS services<a name="access-points-service-api-support"></a>

-Amazon S3 access points aliases allow any application that requires an S3 bucket name to easily use an access point\.
-You can use S3 access point aliases anywhere you use S3 bucket names to access data in S3\.
+Amazon S3 access point aliases allow applications that require an S3 bucket name to easily use an access point\.
+You can use S3 access point aliases where you use S3 bucket names to access data in S3\.
+For more information, see [Access point alias use cases and limitations](access-points-alias.md#access-points-alias-use-case)\.

 ## Access point compatibility with S3 operations<a name="access-points-operations-support"></a>